ChinmayGore/E-Commerce-Olist-Store-Analysis-/README.md

                    average for Olist Store.

 **Customer Satisfaction & Delivery Times**: Over 76% of orders on the Olist store received a review score of 4 or above, demonstrating strong sales performance.
 However, orders that took longer to deliver
-                                            received lower review scores, compared to those with faster delivery times, showing the impact of delivery speed on customer satisfaction
+                                            received lower review scores, compared to those with faster delivery times, showing the impact of delivery speed on customer satisfaction.

-** "Cama_mesa_banho" (Bed, Bath, and Table) was the most popular product category in terms of the number of orders placed    **
+** "Cama_mesa_banho" (Bed, Bath, and Table) was the most popular product category in terms of the number of orders placed .   **